adgut1509/ProjektZaliczeniowy/docs/parent1/child1.md

 Translation memories are built on the basis of a translator's completed translations.

-# **Translation memories in MemoQ Translator Pro**
+# **Translation memories in memoQ translator pro**

 ![](../../assets/images/Picture28.png)

 To go to the Translation memories section, open a project and click *Translation memories* on the left side of the screen.
 Then, on the top part of the screen, you can:

 - click *Create/Use New* to create a new translation memory to be used in the project
-- click *Register Local* to register a local translation memory for MemoQ to use in projects (the preferred file format is .mtm)
+- click *Register Local* to register a local translation memory for memoQ to use in projects (the preferred file format is .mtm)
 - click *Clone* to make a copy of the selected translation memory
 - click *Properties* to display the properties of the selected translation memory
 - click *Delete* to delete the selected translation memory